I was wrong about oil & gas innovation:

 Am I still right about the renewable energy movement?

 My optimism about renewable energy has been muffled in recent years because I believe that sustained, profitable growth for these companies will be very difficult.
-However, do I want to throw myself into the same boat as oil & gas?
-For being part of the so-called “energy revolution,” renewable sources are *mostly* shamelessly unprofitable and dependent on non-renewable grid structures and sustenance.
+For being part of the so-called “energy revolution,” renewable sources are mostly unprofitable and dependent on non-renewable grid structures and sustenance.
 Many solar companies are growing, but not profiting.
 Now, the one exception that I know of is First Solar, a company that has posted solid profits over the last three years and has continued to drive lower cost structure through polycrystalline solar panel production.
 Polycrystalline cells are inferior to monocrystalline cells, but have lower production costs.
 Despite that, First Solar is an outlier in the industry.

 Paul Krugman is a bully.
 There’s no other way to frame it.
 Every so often he emerges to write a NY Times op-ed about how dumb Republicans and fiscal conservatives are, while constantly pressing his agenda for debt in more academic settings.